betaflight/betaflight.com/docs/wiki/boards/OMNIBUSF4NANOV7.md

-# Board Omnibus F4 Nano V7
+# Omnibus F4 Nano V7

 This is the new Nano FC from Airbot!
 With added features in comparison to the predecessor.